Our Outstanding Applicants will have:

 - Experience in civil society organizations

-- A passion or desire to work in the conservation, public land management, or related profession, or past/current experience in this profession
+- A passion or desire to work in conservation, public land management, or related profession, or past/current experience in this profession

 Step 1.
-Contact Potential NRT Faculty Advisors
+Contact Potential NRT Faculty Advisors or Program Coordinator

 The NRT graduate program is very competitive and selective.
 We encourage you to contact potential NRT faculty advisors to inquire if they are accepting new students and/or have funding opportunities, prior to submitting a formal application.
 You should try to match your own areas of interest with those of your potential faculty advisor.
 A listing of NRT faculty may be found here.

 Step 2.
-Complete a Formal Application
+Complete a Formal Application for the Graduate School

 Step 3.
-Apply for NRT Fellowship
+Apply to the NRT Program

 Step 4.
 NRT Faculty Advisor Selections & Review